AdaCore/gnatcoverage/testsuite/qreport/source/index.rst

    :widths: 20, 65
    :delim:  |

-   :doc:`env` | "Operational Environment descriptive items (host operating system, tools identification, compilation options)" :doc:`tctables` | "Tables of execution status for all the Testcases, grouped by language/criterion category" :doc:`tssummary` | "Testsuite global status, with synthetic counters
+   :doc:`env` | "Tables describing the Operational Environment in which this report was produced (host operating system, tools identification, compilation options, ...)"
+   :doc:`tctables` | "Tables of execution status for all the Testcases, grouped by language/criterion category" :doc:`tssummary` | "Testsuite global status, with synthetic counters